The Pirates will play five tournaments, including their own Pirate Invitational at Trump National.

 Doell graduated from Penn State University in 2000 with a degree in Media Studies, focusing on the portrayals of women in sports media.
 On scholarship from 1996-2000, Doell left a lasting impression on the Nittany Lion golf program as she had more than 10 top-10 finishes.
 A team captain for the Lions from 1999-200, she won the Women's Golf Academic and Athletic Achievement award, the Mary Kennedy-Zierke award and the Penn State Spiritus Lionus Academic Leadership Award.
 The Kennedy-Zierke award is given annually to the student-athlete who provides outstanding leadership and dedication as a varsity golfer.

 In 1998, she was the New York State Amateur Champion.
 Doell also became the Women's Rochester District Amateur Champion in both 1997 and 2000.
 She carded her first hole-in-one on March 28th, 2005 at Waterford Golf Club in Rock Hill, S.C.

 With competitive playing, teaching and coaching experience, Doell has developed a coaching style that matches her core values.
 "I value hard work, balance, mindfulness and positive energy.
 I believe that my role as a coach is to integrate those values into my coaching.
 It is important to give each individual athlete the tools she needs to improve her skills and approach to the game.
 Practices will be designed to help each player work on her individual needs while helping the team as a whole.
 We will focus on short game, course management and target awareness.
 I also stress the importance of staying with the process instead of being so focused on outcome.
 I am a strong believer in positive energy and how it directly correlates to success.
 I can guarantee you one thing - the team will have fun in the process!"

-Doell is a Class A Teaching Member of the LPGA.
-She currently lives in Brooklyn, N.Y.
+A Class A Teaching Member of the LPGA, Doell currently resides in Brooklyn, N.Y. with her wife Caitlin.